 Streaming sounds nice, but with so many VPN servers, how do you know which one to choose?
-Well, you need a VPN to carry many servers to avoid overcrowding.
+Well, you need a VPN that carries plenty of servers to avoid overcrowding.

 CyberGhost VPN is the perfect choice for Netflix with our dedicated streaming servers, but that’s not all we have to offer.
-Our exhaustive server network encompasses 7800+ servers in 91 countries.
-That way, you access a lot of other services like Disney+, Hulu, BBC iPlayer, Eurosport, and many regional services worldwide.
+Our exhaustive server network encompasses thousands of servers in 91 countries.
+That way, you can securely watch great movies on a lot of other services like Disney+, Hulu, BBC iPlayer, Eurosport, and many regional services worldwide.

 Never limit your thirst for all sorts of movies and series!

 Doctors say you should limit your screen time, but we won’t be the ones to stop you.